Christiane Lambert: Presidency of the FNSEA

 Following the death of Xavier Beulin in 2017, she was acting president of the FNSEA and was elected first chairwoman on 29 March 2017 at the Brest Congress.
 Her presidency became official on 13 April 2017 during the board meeting.
 After being officially elected and adopting a reformist vision, Christiane Lambert highlighted the teamwork and orientations led by Xavier Beulin to defend agriculture.

-In France, she protected farming by involving civil society and putting forward: "organic farming, animal welfare, producer organisations, fair prices for producers within the framework of the Sapin 2 law".
+In France, she protected farming by involving civil society and putting forward: "organic farming, animal welfare, producer organisations, fair prices for producers within the framework of the Spain 2 law".
 While in the European Union, she fought for reducing the gaps of competitiveness between Member States by requesting the implementation of a compulsory minimum wage in each Member States.

 Militant actions

 Christiane Lambert advanced and protected the farming profession by guarantying them fair incomes.
 It was done through the Etats Généraux de l'Alimentation (General States of Food), set up by Emmanuel Macron to offer "fair pays to farmers and quality food to the population".

 On 14 November 2017, they established the commitment charter where farmers, processing and distribution representatives must commit to offering better food products, transparency in their relations, taking into account the production costs of agricultural products.
 It was signed in presence of the French Minister of Agriculture Stéphane Travert and the Secretary to the French Minister of the Economy, Benjamin Griveaux".

 To complete the agreement and in line with the FARRE, Christiane Lambert put in the place the "solutions contract for a green and digital agriculture" by removing pesticides and using crop protection technologies to fight against climate change.

 At the end of the International Planet A Forum held on 29 June 2018 in Châlons-en-Champagne, Christiane Lambert and Pascal Canfin, General Director of WWF France (World Wide Fund for Nature) joined forces to further sustainable agriculture.

 Their aim is the "artificialisation of land, the development of methanisation, the fair distribution of value between all the stakeholders in the agri-food chain and the protection of farmers against other agricultures".

 In 2018, she launched the Agridemain movement which aims to "change the image of agriculture among the general public".

-On 18 September 2020, Christiane Lambert became the president of the Comité des Organisations Professionnelles Agricoles - Comité Général de la Coopération Agricole de l'Union Européenne.
+On 18 September 2020, Lambert became the president of the Comité des Organisations Professionnelles Agricoles - Comité Général de la Coopération Agricole de l'Union Européenne.
 She manages the presidency of COPA-COGECA as well as the FNSEA.

 As president of COPA-COGECA and FNSEA, she defends the reform of a greener Common Agricultural Policy where farmers who fight against climate change can have access to direct aids: agroecology, agronomy, animal welfare etc. These aids help farmers to invest in material and equipment (e.g. fertilisers) and be formed to new practices.